orstavik/JoiComponents/book/chapter6/Pattern4_BatchCustomElementUpgrades.md

 # Pattern: Batch process the CustomElement polyfill
 The CustomElement polyfill relies on some costly functionality.
-1. The CustomElement polyfill observes all mutations in the DOM while the DOM is being loaded in order to identify new custom tags.
+1. The CustomElement polyfill observes all mutations in the DOM while the DOM is being loaded in order to identify new customElement tags.
 2. Whenever `customElements.define` is called, the CustomElement polyfill will traverse the entire document to try to find DOM-nodes that fit the new custom element definition.